javawizard/jzbot/README.txt

 To set up JZBot, make sure you have java.
 If you don't, install it by running "sudo apt-get install sun-java6-jdk".
-I haven't tested JZBot with OpenJDK, so if you install that instead of sun-java6-jdk, your mileage will vary.
+I haven't tested JZBot with OpenJDK, so if you install that instead of sun-java6-jdk, your mileage may vary.
+I also haven't tested JZBot on Windows, but it should work without a problem.
 Then, run this command:

 chmod +x jzbot